muratk5n/thirdwave/en/index.md

 ---

-Crowd Wisdom works only for subjects the crowd has an expertise in eg gauging the general acceptabilty of politician as leader, that sort of judgement is likely ingrained; averaging can lead to better results.
+Crowd Wisdom works only for subjects the crowd has an expertise in eg gauging the general acceptability of politician as leader, or guessing the weight of an ox.
+That sort of judgement is likely ingrained;
+averaging can lead to better results.
 But even that fails sometimes, remember 1960 or 2000.

 [[-]](2020/07/crowd-wisdom.html)